-When calculating dates on tasks, CoConstruct skips over non-working days and any dates that you have on your Holiday List (accessible from the "Settings" tab on the main menu).
+When calculating dates on tasks, CoConstruct skips over non-working days and any dates that you have on your Holiday List (accessible from Setting).

 You can communicate weekend work to your team and trade partners in several ways that are discussed below.

 Changing your project work days to include weekends